ttlew/conversation/dialog-methods.md

 This method returns true if the input JSONArray contains the input value.

-For this Dialog runtime context:
+For this Dialog runtime context which is set by a previous node or external application:

 ```json
 {